MaayanLab/KinomeScan-Appyter/README.md

 Similarly, if a kinase is inputted for KINOMEscan or TAS, the appyter will return a table or list of small molecules that bind to it.
 The appyter will also generate an interactive bar chart displaying the small molecules sorted by equilibrium dissociation constant or % Control.

+For KINOMEscan data, users can upload/input a kinase list to retrieve the top drugs targeting those kinases.
+Users also have the option of uploading/inputting a gene list.
+Kinase Enrichment Analysis will be conducted on the gene list to determine the top associated kinases, and then the appyter will return the top drugs for these kinases.